saha1972/Crop-disease-detection_using-TL/README.md

 We will use a specific deep learning technique called **Transfer Learning** , where a pre-trained model is used as a basis and then adapted to successfully perform a new task (in ourcase classifying the image of a maize plant).

 Then, on top of Transfer Learning, **Fine-tuning** is an approach where the model output is changed to fit the new task and train only the output model.
 While Transfer Learning involves freezing the pre-trained model’s weights and only training the new layers, Fine-tuning takes it a step further by allowing the pre-trained layers to be updated.
+The originality of the project lies in the fact that we are going to study transfer learning using the following three class modes : sparse (multi-label, 1D), binary (0 or 1, 1D) or categorical (multi-class, one-hot encoded 2D).
+The fine-tuning part shall use the best class_mode only Will the 'binary' class_mode classifier show the best performance ?

 The images come from the Makerere Fall Armyworm Crop Challenge data on Zindi. https://zindi.africa/competitions/makerere-fall-armyworm-crop-challenge/data